 Downtown Pay Parking

-District Staff are still fine tuning the details of the program and are looking for input from the community.
-To learn about the project and share your ideas and feedback visit: https://talktofino.ca/downtown-pay-parking
+- To learn about the project and share your ideas and feedback at: https://talktofino.ca/downtown-pay-parking

 Beach Pay Parking

 Pay parking is in effect at Cox Bay at Maltby Road, public parking adjacent to Long Beach Lodge/Cox Bay Beach Resort, South Chesterman parking lot, Chesterman Beach Road, Lynn Road, North Chesterman parking lot, Osprey Lane, Thornberg Crescent, Hellesen Drive and Tonquin Park Road.

 Eligible Tofino, Ahousaht, Opitsaht, Esowista, Hesquiaht and Tyhistanis residents can register online for a free annual permit, while Ucluelet and other ACRD communities will receive a 50% discount on the initial annual pass.

 Pay Parking FAQs

 Municipal Hall Surface Lots